-The coronavirus has made us want to reach out.
-For the rest of 2020, we’re going to share a new article every week that explores a topic in case development and fundraising communications, drawn from the work of our Communications team.
+The state of the world has made us want to connect with more of you, more often.
+For the rest of 2020, the Campbell & Company Communications team is sharing a new article every week that explores a topic in case development and fundraising communications, drawn from our work.

 Alongside the six elements of your case for support, there’s one other foundational idea that shapes every case development project we take on: